Performing SQL Restore

-Within one restore session you can restore only those Azure SQL databases that are located on the same SQL Server.
+Within one restore session, you can restore only those Azure SQL databases that belong to the same SQL Server.

-To restore Azure SQL database, Veeam Backup for Microsoft Azure performs the following steps:
+To restore an Azure SQL database from an image-level backup, Veeam Backup for Microsoft Azure performs the following steps:

-- Launches a worker instance in an Azure region where a backup repository resides.
+- Launches a worker instance in the Azure region where the SQL Server that will host the restored database resides.

 - Restores backed-up data to a BACPAC file on the worker instance.

-- Imports data from the BACPAC file to the crated database.
+- Imports data from the BACPAC file to the created database.

-- Performs the consistency checks of the restored database.
+- Performs consistency checks for the restored database.

-To restore an Azure VM from a backup that is stored in an archive repository, you must retrieve the archived data first.
-You can either retrieve the archived data manually before you begin the restore operation, or launch the data retrieval process right from the Restore wizard.
+To restore an Azure SQL database from a backup that is stored in an archive repository, you must retrieve the archived data first.
+You can either retrieve the archived data manually before you begin the restore operation, or launch the data retrieval process right from the restore wizard.
 To learn how to retrieve data manually, see Retrieving Data From Archive.

 To restore Azure SQL database, do the following: